ADHD Therapy for Late-Diagnosed Adults in Chicago & Illinois

 -

-yes. and this is one of the most underaddressed pieces of ADHD treatment. rejection sensitive dysphoria is running the show in most of the relationship decisions ADHD adults think they made freely. the way you communicate, how quickly you dysregulate in conflict, the patterns of overfunctioning or withdrawing — these aren't personality flaws. they're nervous system responses. we address them directly.
+Yes. and this is one of the most underaddressed pieces of ADHD treatment.
+Rejection sensitive dysphoria is running the show in most of the relationship decisions ADHD adults think they made freely.
+The way you communicate, how quickly you dysregulate in conflict, the patterns of overfunctioning or withdrawing.
+Those are nervous system responses.
+We will address them directly.

 -

-yes. emotional dysregulation is one of the most common reasons late-diagnosed adults finally end up in the right room. you were probably told you were too sensitive, too reactive, too much. the truth is ADHD affects emotional processing at a nervous system level. the feelings aren't the problem. the absence of support for them is. that's what we fix.
+Yes.
+Emotional dysregulation is one of the most common reasons late-diagnosed adults finally end up in the right room.
+You were probably told you were too sensitive, too reactive, too much.
+The truth is ADHD affects emotional processing at a nervous system level.
+The feelings aren't the problem.
+The absence of support for them is.
+That’s what we’ll fix.

 I talk about the stuff most ADHD content skips.